SALT-Lab-Human-AI/project-check-point-1-aidee/README.md

 - Creating a new memory framework for the AI tutor

-Ryan Pearlman

-- Completed the following tasks
+Ryan Pearlman completed the following tasks

     - 2 research papers and reflections
     - Problem statement and why it matters